tkvitko/study_predicting_apartments_cost/README.md

 <h1>Predicting of the apartment's cost</h1>

-This is my study project.
+This is my study datascience project.<br>
-Here I predict the cost of apartments based on dataset with known prices.
+Here I've predicted the cost of apartments based on the dataset with known prices.<br>
-I used numpy, pandas and sklearn here.
+I used:
+- numpy
+- pandas
+- sklearn
+- matplotlib